 Quality Point Averages.
 In addition to passing all courses taken the student is also required to maintain a specified grade average leading to graduation with a college degree.
 The average is derived from the grades and credit hours of the courses taken and is known as the quality-point average.
 It is determined by multiplying the number of credits for each course attempted by the allotted quality points for the grades received and dividing the total quality points by the total credit hours attempted.
-Quality points for grades are as follows: A=4.00; A=3.67; B=3.00; B=2.67; C=2.00; C=1.67; D=1.00; D==.67.
+Quality points for grades are as follows: A=4.00; A-=3.67; B+=3.33; B=3.00; B-=2.67; C+=2.33; C=2.00; C-=1.67; D+=1.33; D=1.00; D-=.67.

 Academic Progress.
 To qualify for a Bachelor's degree, a student, in addition to completing all the studies prescribed for the degree sought, must earn a cumulative quality-point average of at least 2.00.
+For some majors, other averages are required.
+Please consult the colleges handbooks for specifics.
 Most Full-Time students earn their Baccalaureate degree in four years.
-Full-Time students who do not complete the Baccalaureate degree within six years and part-time students who do not complete the Baccalaureate degree within twelve years may need to take additional courses in order to meet degree requirements.In circumstances involving those students who have entered Villanova University through the Academic Advancement Program, satisfactory progress of the student will be determined by the Academic Standing Committee and/or Dean of the college in which the student is matriculated.
+Full-Time students who do not complete the Baccalaureate degree within six years and part-time students who do not complete the Baccalaureate degree within twelve years may need to take additional courses in order to meet degree requirements.
+Any student who has not completed the degree within twelve years must complete a degree through the College of Professional Studies.
+If the degree or major pursued by the full-time student is not offered by them, then the former full-time student must choose a degree and/or major offered in the College of Professional Studies.
+In circumstances involving those students who have entered Villanova University through the Academic Advancement Program, satisfactory progress of the student will be determined by the Academic Standing Committee and/or Dean of the college in which the student is matriculated.